The following covers how to configure using the EJBCA Cloud configuration wizard.

 Step 2: Database Configuration

 The Database Configuration settings are optional.
-By default, a MariaDB server will be installed locally and you can optionally specify to use a an external database using the MariaDB engine.
+By default, a MariaDB server will be installed locally and you can optionally specify to use an external database using either MariaDB, PostgreSQL, Microsoft SQL or Oracle Database.

 Select to use a new installation or to join a node to an existing EJBCA database, provided you already have a database with an existing EJBCA installation.